jouros/MyPythonApp1/README.md

 ### Cleanup

 In Lab environment idea is to play around and be able to start again at any point.
-With DCT this can be tricky once keys have been created, so easiest way is to initiate new DCT repository and create new keys for that.
+With DCT this can be tricky, once keys have been created e.g. root key can not be replaced, so easiest way is to initiate new DCT repository and create all new keys for that.

 ## CD Pipeline and signature verification in Kubernetes

 ### Connaisseur

 First lets add Connaisseur Helm repo to system (role is in WSL2Fun git repository which is my Kube deployment home), for Ansible I set `REPONAME: connaisseur` and `REPOURL: "https://sse-secure-systems.github.io/connaisseur/charts"` variables in main.yml: